Quantum Amplitude Amplification Operators: Realization of QAAOs in cloud-based quantum computing

-We here present proof-of-principle demonstrations of QAAOs in cloud-based quantum computing services provided by IBMQ and IonQ.
-The demonstrations are performed in IBMQ Toronto, IBMQ Boeblingen, and IonQ.
-The IBMQ hardware implements superconducting qubits arrayed in a fixed geometry, see Fig. (\ref{nisq2}).
+QAAOs are realized in cloud-based quantum computing services provided by IBMQ and IonQ, in particular, IBMQ Toronto, IBMQ Boeblingen, and IonQ.
+The IBMQ devices implement superconducting qubits arrayed in a fixed geometry, see Fig. \ref{nisq2}.
 The IonQ system applies trapped ion qubits, which do not form a fixed geometry.
-In both systems, circuits of QAAOs are designed as shown in Fig. (\ref{circuit}), and single iterations of QAAOs are demonstrated.
+In both systems, circuits of QAAOs are designed as shown in Fig. \ref{circuit}, and single iterations of QAAOs are realized.

 In Fig. \ref{nisq2}, the results with IBMQ performed on Jan.
 8 2021 and with IonQ on Jan.
 7 2021 are shown.
 The target state is fixed by $|110\rangle$.
 All of the systems in IBMQ and IonQ show fairly comparable amount of amplification of the amplitude of the target state.
-It is difficult to conclude a best performance among the three.
-In Fig. \ref{ionq}, more results of the demonstrations with IonQ are shown.
+In Fig. \ref{ionq}, the realizations of QAAOs for different target states in IonQ are presented.
 These are performed on Mar.
 16 2021.
-All of the three-qubit product states are considered as a target state.
 Two near-optimal QAAOs are performed.
-For all target states, it is demonstrated that the amplitude of a target state is amplified by QAAOs.

 The demonstrations in IBMQ and IonQ have shown that three-qubit QAAOs can be realized in the cloud-based quantum computing services.
 In all cases, fairly comparable performance of QAAOs is presented.
-The robustness of QAAOs to noise is also demonstrated by showing that errors in the preparation of the parameters can be tolerated.
+All these show that a single iteration of QAAO is feasible with currently available NISQ technologies.
 It may be anticipated that QAAOs can be used to quantum computing applications in practice.